 Vegan Apple Oatmeal Cookies

-- 3/4 cups all-purpose flour or use whole wheat
+- 3/4 cups all-purpose flour (Whole wheat flour also works fine.)

 - 1/2 tablespoon cornstarch